dblock/iex-ruby-client/README.md

 ### Set API token

-To use this gem, set `IEX_API_PUBLISHABLE_TOKEN` environment variable to your IEX cloud API publishable token.
-You can find your token on [IEX Cloud Console](https://iexcloud.io/console/)
+Create an account on [IEX Cloud](https://iexcloud.io) and get a publishable token from the cloud console.
+Set the `IEX_API_PUBLISHABLE_TOKEN` environment variable to its value.

 ### Get a Single Price